contentful/contentful.rb/README.md

 ### :max_rate_limit_wait

 Maximum time to wait for next available request (in seconds).
 Default value is 60 seconds.
-Keep in mind that if you hit the houly rate limit maximum, you can have up to 60 minutes of blocked requests.
+Keep in mind that if you hit the hourly rate limit maximum, you can have up to 60 minutes of blocked requests.
 It is set to a default of 60 seconds in order to avoid blocking processes for too long, as rate limit retry behaviour is blocking per execution thread.